aullah/quickmenu/README.md

 ### Quick Start via CDN
 For a quick and simple way to implement the Quick Menu into your project, we can use the free open source jsDelivr CDN.

-The customisation capabilities are reduced by using a CDN, however you should still be able to make modifications by overwritting the Quick Menu styling properties in your own custom CSS.
+The customisation capabilities are reduced by using a CDN, however you should still be able to make modifications by overwriting the Quick Menu styling properties in your own custom CSS.

 ```html
 <!-- Latest compiled CSS.
 To be placed in the <head>. -->